Inflectra/kronodesk-documentation/docs/Administration_Guide/System Administration.md

 # System Administration

-Now that you have successfully installed KronoDesk^®^, this section of the guide outlines how to perform the typical system-wide administrative tasks necessary for setting up projects in the system, managing users and verifying the license information.
+Now that you have successfully installed KronoDesk<sup>®</sup>, this section of the guide outlines how to perform the typical system-wide administrative tasks necessary for setting up projects in the system, managing users and verifying the license information.
 To perform these tasks, you need